Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 *FengYun 2H S-VISSR*

 ![S-VISSR screenshot from SatDump](../../assets/images/Radio/FengYun-CDAS.jpg) <br>
-*FengYun 2H S-VISSR on the right, short horizontal blips are CDAS.
-See how the blips line up with the gaps in S-VISSR.*
+*FengYun 2H CDAS.
+See how the blips line up with the gaps in S-VISSR.
+Thin spikes throughout spectrum are not a part of the signal.
+Credit: digielektro on Discord*

-> WARNING: pending correction; image above used an IQ recording, the center frequency is WRONG!

 #### FengYun 4 series
 ***!
 WARNING ! - I can't confirm the status of either of these, if you have any information about it please let me know using the contacts at the bottom of this page.
 The satellites seem to intermittently cease broadcasts, rarely transmit any imagery.***